brokenscope/.github/profile/README.md

 - Past investigations
 - Profiles of threat actors and cybercriminals
 - Insights into law enforcement organizations
-- Educational content for new and experienced investigators

 ### 💬 Coordination (Discord)
 Our dedicated [Discord server](https://discord.gg/S5ctkdBc) is the heart of the community.
 It enables real-time communication and coordination for: